uric/cosmo-docs/how-it-works.md

-## <a name="REST API">REST API & UI</a>
+## <a name="REST API">REST API & Web GUI</a>
 Cloudify is controlled via REST API.
 The REST API covers all the Cloud Orchestration and Management functionality.
 See [Cloudify REST API Documentation](http://www.cloudifysource.org/cosmo-rest-docs/).
 You can use the REST API through Cloudify Non-interactive CLI or write your own REST client.

-Cloudify commercial edition comes with Web GUI.
-The Web GUI works vs. the REST API but adds additional value and visibility.
+Cloudify Web GUI works vs. the REST API but adds additional value and visibility.

 The GUI has the following screens:
 * Blueprints screen